 Naming the Wanting Mind

 What happens when we do fulfill wanting?
 It often brings on more wanting.
-The whole process can become very tiring and empty.
+The whole process can become tiring and empty.
 “What am I going to do next?
 Well, I’ll just get some more.”
 George Bernard Shaw said, “There are two great disappointments in life.
 Not getting what you want and getting it.”
 The process of being driven by desire is endless, because peace comes not from fulfilling our wants but from the moment that dissatisfaction ends.
-When wanting is fulfilled, there comes a moment of satisfaction, not from the pleasure, but from the stopping of grasping.
+When wanting is fulfilled, there comes a moment of satisfaction, not from the pleasure, but from the stopping of grasping!

 As you name the wanting mind and feel it carefully, notice what happens just after it ends, and notice what states then follow.
 The issue of wanting and desire is a profound one.
-You will see how often our desires are misplaced.
+You will see how often your desires are misplaced.
 An obvious example is when we use food to replace the love we long for.
 Geneen Roth, who works with eating disorders, wrote a book called Feeding the Hungry Heart.
-Through the practice of naming, we can sense how much of our surface desire arises from some deeper wanting in our being, from an underlying loneliness or fear or emptiness.
+Through the practice of loving awareness, we can sense how much of our surface desire arises from some deeper wanting in our being, from an underlying loneliness or fear or emptiness.

-Understanding, freedom, and joy are the treasures that naming and understanding desire brings us.
-We discover that underneath healthy desire is a deep spiritual longing for beauty, for abundance and completeness.
-We are whole.
-Naming desire can lead us to discover this truth.
-One old teacher of mine said, “The problem with desire is that you do not desire deeply enough!
+Understanding, freedom, and joy are the treasures that understanding desire brings us.
+We discover that with healthy desire is a deep spiritual longing for beauty, for abundance and completeness.
+Then we discover that we search for these because their seeds are already within us.
+In truth, we are whole.
+Holding desire with loving awareness can lead us to discover this.
+One teacher of mine said, “The problem with desire is that you do not desire deeply enough!
 Why not desire it all?
-When you are caught, you don’t like what you have and want what you don’t have.
-For a free heart, try this experiment.
+When you struggle, you don’t like what you have and want what you don’t have.
+For a free heart, try an experiment.
 Want what you have and don’t want what you don’t have.
 Here you will find true fulfillment.”

-This excerpt is taken from the book, “A Path with Heart“
+This excerpt is taken from the book A Path with Heart